w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 It's what enables parachains to verify their collective state and communicate with one another.
-Parachains have similarities to aspects of optimistic and zero-knowledge rollups, which are reflected in how Polkadot handles the validity and availability of parachain state.
+Parachains have similarities to aspects of optimistic and zero-knowledge rollups, which are reflected in how Polkadot handles the validity and availability of the parachain state.
-[Collators](./learn-collator.md), a key part of Polkadot's architecture, is in principle similar to a sequencer, as collators pass data with a proof-of-validity (PoV) function for the purpose of liveness and communication with the relay chain.
+[Collators](./learn-collator.md), a key part of Polkadot's architecture, is in principle similar to a sequencer, as collators pass data with a proof-of-validity (PoV) function for liveness and communication with the relay chain.

 Each shard, or parachain, is equipped with a unique state transition function.
 This function ensures that communication to the relay chain remains valid.
-Each state transition function, also referred to as a runtime, is written in [Wasm](https://wiki.polkadot.network/docs/learn-wasm).
+Each state transition function, called a runtime, is written in [Wasm](https://wiki.polkadot.network/docs/learn-wasm).
 Any state transition function is valid so long compiles to Wasm and abides by the Parachains Protocol.

 Each STF runs a validity proof.
 The proof ([the Approval Protocol](./learn-availability.md)) is interactive, unlike zero-knowledge rollups, which are non-interactive.
-Additionally, unlike ZK rollups, there are no difficulties in creating parachains with Turing-complete logic, as each parachain is also a full-fledged state machine (usually in the form of a blockchain).
-Similarly to optimistic rollups, the Parachain Protocol also has cases where disputes and resolutions of potentially bad parablocks (blocks representing the parachain) can take place, in which case validators are slashed if a bad parablock is found.
+Additionally, unlike ZK rollups, there are no difficulties in creating parachains with Turing-complete logic.
+Each parachain is also a full-fledged state machine (usually in the form of a blockchain).
+Similarly to optimistic rollups, the Parachain Protocol also has cases where disputes and resolutions of potentially bad para blocks (blocks representing the parachain) can take place, in which case validators are slashed if a bad para block is found.

 **Pros:**

 - Protocol level sharding, shared security, and interoperability.
-- Each shard has a low-barrier of entry in terms of development, as anything that compiles to Wasm is a valid target.
+- Each shard has a low barrier of entry in terms of development, as anything that compiles to Wasm is a valid target.
 - Finality is usually under a minute.
 - Data availability is built-in through validators and mechanisms like